elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 ## What to think about

-- What do we need to figure out to decide whether we should give someone a ticket?
-How do we divide that into steps
+- What do we need to figure out in order to decide whether we should give someone a ticket?
+How do we divide that into steps?
 - What variables do we need to declare in our program?
 - What is the mathematical `boolean` expression for this idea?

-## Expected Inputs and Outputs
+## Expected inputs and outputs

 - if someone's speed is above the speed limit, the program should output "ticket for YOU, be more careful next time".
 - if someone's speed is under the speed limit, the program should output "Keep doing what you're doing.
 Have a lovely day <3"